-To understand why the implementation of RIA, including CBA, can vary between countries this section provides a brief overview of relevant research in economics and other social sciences in this section.
-It starts with the recent recommendations made by the OECD followed by a recapitulation of several discussions and findings in the scientific literature.
-It concludes with some aspects raised in a previous round table related to the regulation of transport that are of interest for our study.
+To understand why the implementation of RIA, including CBA, can vary between countries we provide a brief overview of relevant research in economics and other social sciences in this section.
+We start with the recent recommendations made by the OECD followed by some recapitulations of discussions and findings in the scientific literature.
+We end with some aspects raised in a previous round table related to the regulation of transport that are of interest for our study.

 The recommendations made by the OECD on the use of RIA including CBA rest on findings in the scientific literature.
 The literature on regulation, regulatory policy and the use of RIA and CBA however is large.
-Different aspects are raised in different types of research, but the focus can vary depending on regional differences, for example the political context.
-While welfare economics, which is the basis for the use of CBA, have a focus on policy formulation and design, social sciences, such as political science, seems up until recently to lack this focus - at least in Europe.
-It also appears, as discussed by Swedenborg (1999), that there is a divide between research in economics and other social sciences.
-The paper saw a possibility for cross-fertilisation and asked if it is each discipline fighting in their own corner that prevails, instead of a healthy critical dialogue across disciplines.
+We have found that different aspects are raised in different types of research, but also that the focus can vary depending on regional differences, for example the political context.
+While welfare economics, which is the basis for the use of CBA, have a focus on policy formulation and design, social sciences, such as political science, seems up until recently lack this focus - at least in Europe.
+It also appears, as discussed by Swedenborg (1999), that there is a divide between research in economics and other social sciences3.
+She saw a possibility for cross-fertilization and asked if it is each discipline fighting in their own corner that prevails, instead of a healthy critical dialogue across disciplines.

 As mentioned in the introduction, RIA is described as a tool but also a decision process for informing political decision makers on whether and how to regulate in order to achieve public policy goals.
 As a tool, it is used to collect information on the potential impacts of government actions by asking questions about costs and benefits, and as a decision process it contributes to the dissemination of the effects of regulatory proposals to a wider audience.
-To achieve the goal of good governance, the OECD recommends the RIA tool.
+To achieve the goal of good governance, the OECD recommend the tool RIA.
 Even though RIA alone is not sufficient for designing or selecting policy instruments it has a key role in strengthening the quality of policy debate, by making the potential consequences of decisions more transparent (OECD, 2009).

-The recent OECD guidelines on regulatory policy and governance (OECD, 2012) emphasise the importance of the initial assessment of the problem that a policy is intended to solve and the evaluation of alternative policy options.
-It is also stated that to be effective, the use of RIA should be supported with clear policies, training programmes, guidance, and quality control mechanisms for data collection and use.
+The recent OECD guidelines on regulatory policy and governance (OECD, 2012) emphasize the importance of the initial assessment of the problem that a policy is intended to solve and the evaluation of alternative policy options.
+It is also stated that to be effective, the use of RIA should be supported with clear policies, training programs, guidance, and quality control mechanisms for data collection and use.
 Furthermore, governments should conduct systematic reviews to ensure that regulations remain up to date, cost-justified, cost-effective, and consistent, and that they deliver the intended policy objectives.